gkjohnson/closed-chain-ik-js/README.md

 roots : Array<Frame>
 ```

 Set of roots to render in the helper visualization.
-If this is changed then `.update` must be called.
+If this is changed then `.updateStructure` must be called.

 ### .constructor